U.S. blacklists dozens of Chinese firms including SMIC, DJI | Technology

-The United States confirmed on Friday it will add dozens of Chinese companies, including the country's top chipmaker SMIC and Chinese drone manufacturer SZ DJI Technology Co Ltd, to a trade blacklist.
-The move, which was first reported by Reuters, is seen as the latest in Republican President Donald Trump's efforts to cement his tough-on-China legacy.
-It comes just weeks before Democratic President-elect Joe Biden is set to take office on Jan.
-20.
+The United States added dozens of Chinese companies, including the country's top chipmaker SMIC and Chinese drone manufacturer SZ DJI Technology Co Ltd, to a trade blacklist on Friday as U.S. President Donald Trump's administration ramps up pressure on China in his final weeks in office.
+Reuters first reported the addition of SMIC and dozens of additional companies eary Friday.
+The move is seen as the latest in Republican Trump's efforts to cement his tough-on-China legacy as part of lengthy fight between Washington and Beijing over trade and numerous economic issues.

 - READ MORE ON: